heremaps/postman-collections/README.md

 # REST APIs

 The **HERE REST APIs** provide a flexible and fast access to a variety of map data and other map data functions.
 Developers can use the HERE Rest APIs to perform tasks ranging from batch geocode requests and advanced traffic incident reports to creating an isoline route.

+> Documentation on these APIs can be found on the [developer.here.com portal](https://developer.here.com/rest-apis).

 ## [Batch Geocoder API](batch-geocoder.postman_collection)